-A new box will appear.
-This is where we are going to tell the program how to find the margins of error data.
+Under this tab, we are going to tell the program where to find the margins of error data.

 Remember, the margin of error gives us the number to add and the number to subtract in order to get the range.